jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

         }
     ```

-4. Still in the implementation of the Publisher create a function called `announce` that announce the Channel and return the Application Instance and Message ID to share with Recipients, so they can listen to the Channel.
+4. Create a function to announce the Channel and return the Application Instance and Message ID to share with Recipients, so they can listen to the Channel.

     ```rust
         /// Announce the Channel and return the Application Instance and Message ID to